Skip to main content

 • “It had terrific twists, was dripping with atmosphere, boasted distinctive character designs, and had a memorable soundtrack with one of my favorite opening themes in any medium ever.”

-• “Mermaid's curse lacks the spooky paranoid horror atmosphere of the first game, but it's just going for a different tone.”
+• “Mermaid's Curse lacks the spooky paranoid horror atmosphere of the first game, opting for a different tone instead.”

-• “The setting, though interesting and well presented in its own right, was not quite as suited to building a spooky atmosphere as the ultra grungy Tokyo of the first game.”
+• “The setting, though interesting and well presented, was not as suited to building a spooky atmosphere as the ultra-grungy Tokyo of the first game.”

 • grinding